 dr andy nichols

 Andy joined the department in 2015 after working as research associate on a number of industry and EPSRC funded projects.
-He was recruited as a Lecturer for the new cross-faculty MEng Engineering interdisciplinary degree program.
+He was recruited as a Lecturer for the new cross-faculty General Engineering interdisciplinary degree program.

 Andy’s research focuses on the development of new sensing technology, primarily for the water industry, to improve and provide new opportunities for the measurement and management of processes in water courses, from rural rivers to urban sewers.
 His research uses a range of sensing principles including optical, electrical, acoustic and infrared.
 His expertise in designing new instrumentation and experimental facilities enables the sensing and understanding of hydro-environmental processes in the natural and built environments.
 Andy also supports companies in testing and validating their own sensing technologies.

 Activities and Distinctions